harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 ***

 <h1>Purpose</h1>
-The purpose of this document is to aid you in exploring the primary features available in the Load Impact 4.0.
-This cloud interface is complemented by our open source load testing tool, k6.
-Version 4.0 of Load Impact is built upon k6. k6 itself is freely available on GitHub.
-You can utilize the cloud functions of Load Impact through the web GUI or by using k6 locally.
+The purpose of this document is to aid you in exploring the primary features available in Load Impact 4.0 as you go through your evaluation.
+Version 4.0 utilizes k6, an open source load testing tool that is freely available on GitHub.
+Version 4.0 can be used via the web GUI or from the command line locally, using k6.
+Both methods allow you to run tests on our cloud infrastructure, for larger load tests, and access our advanced result analysis features- Load Impact Insights.
+Note: Locally executed tests must triggered from k6 locally.

 - TOC
 {:toc}